FrandSX/sxtools-blender/README.md

 UV0 - Reserved for a regular texture

-U1 - Currently not in use
+U1 - Used layer coverage masks if the object will be dynamically paletted in the game

 V1 - Occlusion